Technology-Notes/Tech-Notes-refrences/Work-SKH.md

 - Spark / flink for stream data computing
 - Kafka / Pulsar for Messaging
 - Beam for DI
-- serverless(like lambda or functions) for event
+- serverless(like lambda or functions) for event processing
 - metrics
 - logging
 - minitoring